Tuscan Foundry Products Ltd, Tyn-Y-Clyn, Llanafan Fawr, Builth Wells, Powys LD2 3LU, United Kingdom

 In 1945 the company expanded rapidly into structural steelwork as well as in the original business for iron and steelwork in the building industry, having a registered design for flue pipes with twin legs, a very new concept.
 By the eighties however the building industry peaked and the company decided to move to smaller more modern premises in Yatton when they concentrated on the business in which they had specialised in for over a hundred years; Gutters, Pipes and brackets for Cast Iron rainwater systems.

-Today Tuscan Foundry manufacture an extensive range of traditional cast iron products for the conservation and restoration of listed, period and it’s historic buildings with its original trading name of E Richards forming part of our history and passing now into the hands of another family-run business.
+Today Tuscan Foundry from its works in Mid Wales, manufacture an extensive range of traditional cast iron products for the conservation and restoration of listed, period and it’s historic buildings with its original trading name of E Richards forming part of our history and passing now into the hands of another family-run business.